dazinator/GithubReleaseCreator/README.md

 Available as a NuGet package here: https://www.nuget.org/packages/GithubReleaseCreator/ - just add it to your solution and then you can call it easily during builds via the command line etc.

+**UPDATE: This tool is now considered feature complete, and development has ceased as it fulfills it's original purpose.
+I highly advise you check out the more feature rich tool here: https://github.com/GitTools/GitHubReleaseManager**

 # Example

 On your GitHub account page, *create yourself a Personal Access Token*.